 Stress among teachers can be identified at a very early stage in the form of academic stress during their academic years as a pre-service group of teachers.
 Previous research indicates that pre-service teachers frequently encounter elevated levels of stress and anxiety related to factors like workload, classroom management, and expectations for student performance (Harmsen, R., et al., 2018).
 These psychological struggles can have adverse effects on their readiness for a teaching career, defined as possessing the necessary knowledge, skills, and dispositions for success in the teaching profession (National Council for the Accreditation of Teacher Education, 2020).

-In addition , psychological Capital is considered an important and positive resource for personal development, but very little research has tried to examine the potential factors that might promote psychological Capital.
-A growing number of scholars have explored the positive impacts of having psychological Capital in the Chinese context.
-For instance, in a previous study, they explored the potential predictors of psychological Capital among primary school teachers in China, where teachers' burnout, stress, and dissatisfaction are becoming growing concerns (Chen et al., 2019) due to the large classes, limited educational resources, heavy workload, and low level of reward (Tang et al., 2021).
+In addition , psychological capital is considered an important and positive resource for personal development, but very little research has tried to examine the potential factors that might promote psychological capital.
+A growing number of scholars have explored the positive impacts of having psychological capital in the Chinese context.
+For instance, in a previous study, they explored the potential predictors of psychological capital among primary school teachers in China, where teachers' burnout, stress, and dissatisfaction are becoming growing concerns (Chen et al., 2019) due to the large classes, limited educational resources, heavy workload, and low level of reward (Tang et al., 2021).

-Furthermore, obviously, one of the factors contributing to the low quality of education in the Philippines is the fact that some (if not most) of the educators have not undergone appropriate training during pre-service teaching.It stated that during their pre-practicum program, they did not have enough time for practice teaching exposure as they were also in rush to finish other course requirements Çapan, S. (2014).
-All higher education institutions, through their Teacher Education Program, recognize the significance of pre-service teaching.
-Moreover, in one of the state colleges in the Philippines, it was observed that pre- service teachers had difficulties in lesson planning, classroom management, and the use of technology in their demonstration teaching.
-On the other hand, teacher training programs are important for molding pre-service teachers.
+Furthermore, one of the factors contributing to the low quality of education in the Philippines is that some (if not most) of the educators have not undergone appropriate training during pre-service teaching.
+According to Çapan, S. (2014), during their pre-practicum program, they did not have enough time for practice teaching exposure as they were also rushing to finish other course requirements.
+All higher education institutions, through their Teacher Education Programs, recognize the significance of pre-service teaching.
+Moreover, in one of the state colleges in the Philippines, it was observed that pre- service teachers faced challenges in lesson planning, classroom management, and the use of technology during their demonstration teaching.
+On the other hand, teacher training programs play a crucial role in shaping pre-service teachers.

-This should strongly inculcate mentoring and support programs in the pre-service teacher training.
-This mentoring program assists pre-service teachers in planning and preparing lessons, guiding what to observe, encouraging and showing respect to pre-service teachers Takaoğlu (2017).
-In their study on pre-service teachers’ anxiety, they found out that the student-teachers experienced anxiety due to the stress of being evaluated, as well as problem behavior in the classroom.
+This should strongly incorporate mentoring and support programs in the pre-service teacher training.
+This mentoring program assists pre-service teachers in planning and preparing lessons, guiding their observations, encouraging and showing respect to them Takaoğlu (2017).
+In their study on pre-service teachers’ anxiety, they found that student-teachers experienced anxiety due to the stress of being evaluated, as well as problematic behavior in the classroom.
 Ekşi and Yakışık (2016).

 Besides, it is crucial to evaluate pre-service teachers' readiness for the workforce.
 Previous research has delved into various factors influencing career readiness, such as pedagogical knowledge and classroom management skills (National Council for the Accreditation of Teacher Education, 2020), but a gap exists in understanding the role of psychological capital in preparing pre-service teachers for the demands of the profession.
 Previous studies indicate that psychological capital significantly influences various aspects of professional success, including heightened job satisfaction, reduced stress, and improved performance (Alshebami, A. S. 2021).
 Investigating its impact on career readiness holds great potential.
 By comprehending how hope, optimism, self-efficacy, and resilience contribute to the preparedness of pre-service teachers, we can develop effective interventions and support systems to nurture these essential psychological strengths.